 - panic disorder with or without agoraphobia (fear of leaving home or going places that may be difficult to escape) in adults

-Below is a dosage chart that summarizes Klonopin dosages.
-Your doctor will determine the dosage that’s best for you.
+Below is a dosage chart that summarizes Klonopin’s dosages.
+Keep reading for more details.

 |oral tablet||• 0.5 milligrams (mg)|